tedmoore/schelp2/docs/Classes/TextView.md

 ### Appearance
 ### `font`
  The default font of the entire text.
-This font applies to any text to which a font has not been applied using [#-setFont](#-setfont).**Arguments:**
+This font applies to any text to which a font has not been applied using [setFont](#setfont).**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Font. |

 ### `stringColor`
  The default color of the entire text.
-This color applies to any text to which a color has not been applied using [#-setStringColor](#-setstringcolor).
+This color applies to any text to which a color has not been applied using [setStringColor](#setstringcolor).
 > **Note:** Calling `stringColor_` does *not* affect the cursor's color.
 Setting a dark background, using `background_`, and a light text color will leave the cursor as a dark color.
 It is recommended to set the background and string colors by setting the TextView's palette to an instance of [QPalette](../Classes/QPalette.md).
 ```supercollider
 (